 - a.
-Service Member (SM) has completed 10-14 day isolation with exercise limitations.
-May return to duty and deploy 14 days after onset of symptoms AND meets DoD Force Health Protection Guidelines Criteria for Redeployment.1 - b.
-Physician or Healthcare professional has determined SM is low-risk based on: - 1) Focused clinical exam without clinically significant abnormal findings (normal oxygen saturation on ambient air, stable vital signs, absence of fever) - 2) Absence of cardiac symptoms - 3) Confirmation of no exercise limitations or treatment needed - c.
-Electrocardiogram (ECG) not required for asymptomatic infection. - d.
-If ECG is obtained and demonstrates abnormalities,2 recommend further evaluation with transthoracic echocardiogram (TTE) and consideration for graded exercise testing before resuming training. - e.
-SM may receive an exercise prescription to gradually re-acclimatize to activity over one week.
+Service Member (SM) has completed 10 day isolation with exercise limitations. - b.
+Exercise limitations (no more than brisk walking) is recommended for a minimum of 7 days with agradual increase in exercise permitting resumption of intense exercise no earlier than day 11. - c.
+May return to exercise and full activity at earliest 11 days after diagnosis AND meets DoD Force Health Protection Guidelines Criteria for Redeployment. - d.
+Physician or Healthcare professional has determined SM is low-risk based on: - 1) Focused clinical exam without clinically significant abnormal findings (normal oxygen saturation on ambient air, stable vital signs, absence of fever) - 2) Absence of cardiac symptoms - 3) Confirmation of no exercise limitations or treatment needed - e.
+Electrocardiogram (ECG) or biomarkers are not required for asymptomatic infection. - f.
+If ECG is obtained and demonstrates abnormalities, recommend further evaluation with transthoracic echocardiogram (TTE) and consideration for graded exercise testing before resuming training. - g.
+SM may receive an exercise prescription (see below) to gradually re-acclimatize to activity over one week if deemed necessary.
 Repeat medical evaluation is only necessary if symptoms develop.